Reflection maps: Reflection maps

 \end{ex}

-\begin{ex} Clearly, all fold maps (Definition \ref{defFoldMap}) are $Z_2$-reflection maps, and all double-fold maps (Definition \ref{defDoubleFoldMap}) are $Z_{2,2}$-reflection maps.
-As we saw in the previous example, some families of reflection maps are not mutually exclusive.
-For instance, the Cross-Cap can be parametrized as a fold map or as a double-fold map

-A detailed study of double-fold maps can be found in \cite{Penafort-Sanchis2014THE-GEOMETRY-OF}.
-From this work follows that a generic (in the sense that some transversality conditions are met) choice of a function $h\in \cO_2$ of order two produces an $\cA$-finite corank 2 double-fold map $(x,y)\mapsto(x^2,y^2,h(x,y))$. \end{ex}
+\begin{ex} Clearly, fold maps (Definition \ref{defFoldMap}) are $Z_2$-reflection maps and double-fold maps (Definition \ref{defDoubleFoldMap}) are $Z_{2,2}$-reflection maps.
+As we saw in the previous example, the families of reflection maps are not mutually exclusive.
+For instance, the Cross-Cap can be parametrized as a fold map $(x,y)\mapsto(x,y^2,xy),$ or as a double-fold map $(x^2,y^2,x+y).$ A detailed study of double-fold maps can be found in \cite{Penafort-Sanchis2014THE-GEOMETRY-OF}.
+From this work follows that a generic choice of a function $h\in \cO_2$ (in the sense that some transversality conditions are met) of order two produces an $\cA$-finite corank 2 double-fold map $(x,y)\mapsto(x^2,y^2,h(x,y))$. \end{ex}